AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 >
 > Since the non-Pro version of JobRunr has no way to search for deadlines, besides by id, all of the `cancelAll` methods are not implemented for the `JobRunrDeadlineManager`.
 > The [JobRunr Pro extension](../../../extensions/jobrunrpro.md) does support those but requires the Pro version of JobRunr.

+> **Caveats for the DbScheduler implementation.**
+>
+> Db-scheduler has no way to filter out tasks.
+This means for the implementation of the `cancelAll` methods it will need to serialize all the task data, looping over it.
+If you have many active deadlines, this might take noticeable time and resources.

 If you need contextual data about the deadline when the deadline is being handled, you can attach a deadline payload when scheduling a deadline: